Arkansas vs. Penn State Outback Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Penn State Stats and Trends

-- Penn State is 6-2 against the spread and 6-2 overall when the team piles up more than 371.3 yards.
+- Penn State is 6-2 against the spread and 6-2 overall when the team amasses more than 371.3 yards.

-- This year the Nittany Lions have 13 turnovers, one fewer than the Razorbacks have takeaways (14).
+- This season the Nittany Lions have 13 turnovers, one fewer than the Razorbacks have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.